 Suggested Improvements

-- Simplify Administrative Processes: Streamlining procedures can reduce bureaucratic delays and make it easier for beneficiaries to access services.
+- Simplify Administrative Processes: The procedures would be less bureaucratic thereby smoothening bureaucratic delays, and making it easier for beneficiaries to access services.

-- Enhance Resource Allocation: Increasing funding and staffing for programs targeting vulnerable groups can improve their reach and effectiveness.
+- Enhance Resource Allocation: Deeper the bureaucratic delays, the more funds and more people staffing programs targeting vulnerable groups can maximize the reach and effectiveness of the latter.

 Importance of Community Involvement